kostiakoval/Mirror/README.md

 // ["age": 27, "name": "Jon"]
 ```

-### Mirror's children array is a `CollectionType`
+### Mirror's `children` property is a `CollectionType`
-All the CollectionType methods are available for use with mirror
+All the CollectionType methods are available for use with the `mirror.children`.
-Iterating, count, map, filter and other
+Iterating, count, map, filter and other.

 ```swift
 // Iterate over its `Mirror.Child` children